-Because so many of the symptoms of an impaired thyroid can also be attributed to menopause or simply getting older and since not everyone experiences symptoms at all, testing is really the best way to know if your thyroid is functioning properly.
+Many symptoms of an impaired thyroid can often attribute to menopause, or just simply getting older.
+Since not everyone experiences symptoms at all, taking a thyroid test is really the best way to know if your thyroid is functioning properly.

-Many practitioners will suggest a TSH test and a T3 and T4 level test but there are several more tests that can be helpful in getting the true picture of your thyroid health.
-Speak with your practitioner about a full thyroid workup including all of the following tests:
+Many practitioners will suggest a TSH test and a T3 and T4 level test.
+However, there are several more thyroid test options that can be helpful in getting the true picture of your thyroid health.
+Speak with your practitioner about a selecting a thyroid test for you.
+We recommend a full thyroid workup which includes many of the following tests:

 - Free T3 and Free T4

 - Reverse T3

 - Total T3

 - Basal Body Temperature